by Catherine Travis and Cale Johnstone

 Recordings and transcripts

 Interviews are recorded using a Zoom H4N digital recording device in WAV format at 44.1 kHz/16 bits.
 They are orthographically transcribed, aligned at the utterance level and then uploaded into LaBB-CAT (Language, Brain and Behaviour Corpus Analysis Tool (Fromont & Hay 2012)), for forced alignment (which automates the process for alignment at the level of the phoneme).
 LaBB-CAT also serves as the corpus management tool, where the corpus is stored, data is further annotated, and concordance searches can be conducted.
-LaBB-CAT does not include corpus analysis tools as such, but data can be downloaded in multiple formats to allow for analyses, including CSV and WAV, as well as in formats that are compatible with tools that are used widely by linguists, such as Elan, illustrated in Figure 2 (Lausberg & Sloetjes 2009) and Praat in Figure 3 (Boersma & Weenink 2019).
+LaBB-CAT does not include corpus analysis tools as such, but data can be downloaded in multiple formats to allow for analyses, including CSV and WAV, as well as in formats that are compatible with tools that are used widely by linguists, such as ELAN, illustrated in Figure 3 (Lausberg & Sloetjes 2009) and Praat in Figure 4 (Boersma & Weenink 2019).

 Image Source: Catherine Travis